-- FINAL EXAMINATION The Final will be cumulative but will be weighted more heavily (about 1/3) on the material covered since the third in-class examination.
-It is scheduled for Wednesday May 14, 2002 from 4:00 until 6:00 P.M.
-Please note this schedule and do not plan to leave town until after the final. - HOMEWORK There will be homework assignments almost every day.
-All problems will be graded on content and accuracy.
+- FINAL EXAMINATION The Final will be cumulative but will be weighted more heavily on the material covered since the third in-class examination.
+It is scheduled for Thursday May 13, 2004 from 12:00 until 2:00 P.M.
+Please note this schedule and do not plan to leave town until after the final. - HOMEWORK There will be homework assignments every week.
+Problems will be graded on content and accuracy.
 One-third to one-half of the problems will be outlined in class and will also be graded on clarity of exposition.
 When you prepare the problems that are outlined in class, think of them as writing assignments because they will be graded as such.
 Remember, they are expository papers written in support of a claim you are making about the validity of your argument.
 Think of these take-home problems as officially assigned papers in which you completely explain your analysis of the problem.
 At the very least you should write these problems: - Using complete sentences - In the first person plural - With accurate punctuation - For an audience consisting of students not in this class but with an equivalent background - In a clear, easy to follow expository style

 Feel free to use (or not) any technology that you like (e.g., CABRI, Geometers Sketchpad, calculators, Mathematica, MATLAB, etc.).
 You may also work with others in solving these problems but there is to be no collaboration in the writing of the solutions.
 Moreover, you must cite each resource you use.
 This includes: technological tools, texts read, participants in discussions and anything else other than your own thoughts.
-Citations are to occur in the text proper (in-line) except for your list of discussants which should appear at the end of your paper.
+Citations are to occur in the text proper (in-line) except for your list of discussants which should appear on the cover page.
 Do not use footnotes or endnotes except in exceptional circumstances.
 Remember, failure to include references is intellectual theft!